 In Nevada, the Company has compiled a lengthy history of workers' compensation claims payment patterns based on the business of the Fund and EICN, but the emergence and payment of claims in recent years has been more favorable than in the long-term history in Nevada with the Fund.
 The expected patterns of claim payments and emergence used in the projection of the Company's ultimate claim payments are based on both the long and short-term historical paid data.
 In recent evaluations, claim patterns have continued to emerge in a manner consistent with short-term historical data.
-Consequently, for California and Nevada, the Company has relied more heavily on claim projection patterns observed in recent years.
+Consequently, the Company has relied more heavily on claim projection patterns observed in recent years in Nevada.

-Loss reserves shown in the Company's Consolidated Balance Sheets are net of \$28.1 million and \$26.8 million for anticipated subrogation recoveries as of December 31, 2016 and 2015, respectively.
+Loss reserves shown in the Company's Consolidated Balance Sheets are net of \$35.0 million and \$28.1 million for anticipated subrogation recoveries as of December 31, 2017 and 2016, respectively.